Condor-Performance-Modeling/how-to/README.md

 ------------------------------------------------------------------------
 # Build the Linux file system

 ## Check path to the linux gnu tool chain

+If you have already done this step previously you do not need to do it again.

 Check that riscv64-unknown-linux-gnu-gcc is in your path.